 NOW THEREFORE BE IT RESOLVED that the Riley Purgatory Bluff Creek Watershed District Board of Managers hereby approves tasks 1 through 5 from Task Order 46 for Barr Engineering to evaluate different outlet configurations, engage with stakeholders, and provide a technical memorandum with conceptual figures for a cost not to exceed \$16,500.
-The question was on the adoption of the resolution and there were yeas and nays as follows:

 Yea Nay Abstain Absent

 CRAFTON

 DUEVEL

 КОСН

 PEDERSEN

 ZIEGLER

-Upon vote, the president declared the resolution adopted.
+Upon vote, the president de Dated: March 13, 2024. clared the resolu ution adopted.

-Dated: February 7, 2024.
+:

-I, Tom Duevel, secretary of the Riley Purgatory Bluff Creek Watershed District, do hereby certify that I have compared the above resolution with the original thereof as the same appears of record and on file with the District and find the same to be a true and correct transcription thereof.
+I, Tom Duevel, secretify that I have compared record and on file with the I d the above reso olution with the original thereof as t he same appears of

-IN TESTIMONY WHEREOF, I set my hand this day of , 2024.
+IN TESTIMONY W /HEREOF, I set my hand this day of , 2024.

-Tom Duevel, Secretary
+Duevel, Secretary

+The question was on the adoption of the resolution and there were yeas and nays as follows: